Key takeaways

 When to Choose Viola

-- Choose Viola when: Privacy is paramount and you want simple voice commands without setup complexity
+- Choose Viola when: Privacy is paramount, you run Windows, and you want voice control (including Home Assistant devices) without self-hosting complexity

-- Choose Alexa/Google when: You need extensive smart home integrations and ecosystem
+- Choose Alexa/Google when: You need dedicated speaker hardware and a broad native ecosystem

-- Choose Home Assistant when: You want maximum control and are willing to self-host
+- Choose Home Assistant Voice when: You want maximum control and are willing to self-host end to end

 Ideal Customer Profile